vert-x/mod-mongo-persistor/README.md

 * `db_name` Name of the database in the MongoDB instance to use.
 Defaults to `default_db`.
 * `pool_size` The number of socket connections the module instance should maintain to the MongoDB server.
 Default is 10.
 * `fake` If true then a fake in memory Mongo DB server is used instead (using Fongo).
 Useful for testing!
-* `useSSL` enable SSL based connections.
+* `use_ssl` enable SSL based connections.
 See http://docs.mongodb.org/manual/tutorial/configure-ssl/ for more details.
 Defaults to `false`.

 ### Replsets or sharding